ANDREW WYETH: the Brandywine River Valley, Pennsylvania

 John Lawrence, 1886-1970, was the father of Wyeth’s childhood friend, David Lawrence.
 The family moved away from Chadds Ford in 1938.

-Andrew Wyeth, 1917-2009, American.
-Collection of the Wyeth Foundation for American Art on exhibit at the Brandy Wine River Museum in 2022
+Andrew Wyeth, 1917-2009, American, Wyeth Foundation for American Art on display at the Brandywine River Museum in 2022

 Hog Pen, 1944, drybrush on paper.